 Saitama(埼玉)prefecture is directly north of Tokyo.
 One of its famous attraction is Kawagoe(川越), a former castle town known as Little Edo, which is only less than an hour train ride away from Tokyo.

-I went there in March 2014.
-Indeed, there are a few places that retain the atmosphere of Edo period.
-Rented a bicycle with credit card (only 200 yen a day!) at a bicycle kiosk near the station and visited most of the attractions around the town in 1 day.
-It was very convenient and easy to navigate, as every bicycle comes with a laminated map.
+I first went there in March 2014.
+Rented a bicycle with credit card (only 200 yen a day!) at a bicycle kiosk near the station and visited most of the attractions around the town in one day.
+It was very convenient and easy to navigate, as every bicycle came with a laminated map.
 There are kiosks near the key attractions, though the rule is that once a bicycle leaves a kiosk, it has to be returned (to any kiosk) within 40 minutes, or else a penalty would be charged to the credit card.
-(That happened to me as I happened to drop off at a kiosk that was supposed to be closed off that day due to a festival in the area.)
+(That happened to me as I dropped off the bicycle at a kiosk that was supposed to be closed off that day due to a festival in the area.)

-Next, visited the Honmaru Goten(本丸御殿)of Kawagoe Castle, the only building left of the castle.
+Next, I visited the Honmaru Goten(本丸御殿)of Kawagoe Castle, the only building left of the castle.

 Checked out the Taisho Roman street and the Warehouse District(蔵造りの町並み), the main street with Edo period vibe.
-The good thing was that the road was closed due to a festival, so it was really like a journey back time~
+Fortunately the road was closed due to a festival, so it was really like a journey back time~

 There is also a candy alley-- Kashiya Yokocho(菓子屋横丁)nearby, selling traditional Japanese sweets.